Intern

 Email: ninja.schulz@uni-wuerzburg.de

-Office hours during the semester break 2024
+Office hours during the winter semester 2024/25

 Research Interests